AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 ``PATH``.
 Installing this version of BMTK also creates ``bmtk-build-dpointnet-cuda`` in the environment's executable directory; the shortcut is available when that environment is activated.

-The build targets compute capabilities 7.0, 7.5, 8.0, 8.6, 8.9, and 9.0 by default, with PTX for the
+The build targets compute capabilities 7.0, 7.5, 8.0, 8.6, 8.9, 9.0, and 12.0 by default, with
-highest target.
+``compute_120`` PTX.
 To build for a different set of architectures, provide space-separated architecture numbers:

 ::